wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/LoggingConfiguration.md

 3. Use any tool capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Logging`.

+  **Note:**  Replace `<ComponentId>` with the ComponentId of the adapter or Storage, for example _OpcUa1_.

     Example using curl (run this command from the same directory where the file is located):

     ```bash
     curl -i -d "@Component_Logging.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/<ComponentId>/Logging
     ```

-**Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter or Storage, for example _OpcUa1_.

   On successful execution, the log level change takes effect immediately during runtime.
 The other configurations (log file size and file count) get updated after Edge Data Store is restarted.

   **Note:**  Any parameter not specified in the updated configuration file will revert to the default schema value.